Fisch03/monOS/README.md

 please contact me if you want your work removed. i wasn't able to find decent licensing information for all of these and am using them under the assumption that using for non-profit fan content is fine.
 - [woofycakes](https://x.com/woofycakes) for the mono emotes in this file
 - [slavfox](https://github.com/slavfox) for [Cozette](https://github.com/slavfox/Cozette), the system font
+- [benwr](https://github.com/benwr) for [Glean](https://github.com/benwr/glean), the (smaller) system font and Jim Knoble for Neep, the font that Glean is originally based on